venkatesh-jacke/SBSPS-Challenge-5230-Super-Predictor-of-Indian-Premier-League-IPL-/README.md

 </div>

 # Experimental Investigations
-<font size="10">While analysiing the solution for this problem we have found some unwanted and some
+<div style="font-size:25px;">While analysiing the solution for this problem we have found some unwanted and some
 duplicate data that need to  be processed in a manner such that to get a accurate results.
 So, that we have removed some unwanted data also merged the duplicate data.
-In our project there are such constratints which can affect the analysis such as </font>
+In our project there are such constratints which can affect the analysis such as</div>

 * There are some IPL Teams which changes their name at some seasons Eg:Delhi Daredevils, Royal Challengers Banglore, Sunrises Hyderabad etc...
 * There are some new IPL Teams which played for only few ipl seasons Eg: Kochi Tuskers Kerala etc..